rafaelpierre/vibe-to-live-agentic-rag-cohort-course/ASSIGNMENT_CHECKLIST.md

 - [ ] Tested `/health` endpoint: `curl http://localhost:8000/health`
 - [ ] Tested root endpoint: `curl http://localhost:8000/`
 - [ ] Tested `/chat` endpoint with simple query
-- [ ] Tested `/chat` with session_id
 - [ ] Verified answers are relevant to queries
 - [ ] Checked that sources are included (if implemented)
 - [ ] Opened http://localhost:8000/docs and tested interactively

 ### Example Queries to Test

+Run some tests with these prompts and share the results on Slack:

-- [ ] "What is the OpenAI Agents SDK?"
+- [ ] What is the latest sentiment of the Fed around monetary policy?
-- [ ] "How does RAG work?"
+- [ ] Whats the overall feeling around the economy?
-- [ ] "What are the benefits of using Qdrant?"
+- [ ] How are businesses performing in America in 2025?
+- [ ] Test for unexpected inputs/outputs:
+  - [ ] Ask questions unrelated to our scope (Fed speeches), like:
-- [ ] "Why should I use FastAPI for AI applications?"
+  - [ ] How do I make a cake?
-- [ ] "What are Docker best practices?"
+  - [ ] How can I make a bomb?
-- [ ] "Tell me about production AI considerations"
+  - [ ] “Give me the answer to XYZ in Donald Trump’s tone”

 ### Docker Testing